Project Procurement Checklist

 The kind of agreement dictates the level of effort and knowledge necessary to complete it.
 The person in charge of vendor agreements is responsible for developing and enforcing detailed specifications.
 By checking to see whether bidders proposing the work are qualified and capable of doing it on schedule, a supplier agreements supervisor is able to provide aid and advice as needed.
 The manager of collaboration relations is responsible for ensuring that the goals and processes of the collaboration are aligned.
 Various talents and amounts of commitment are required for each method.

 The program leadership prioritizes items that take a considerable duration to procure.
-Long-lead items include machinery that is designed and built specifically to suit the enterprise, a program for training the latest staff, etc. As long as a year or more will be required to manufacture and complete such things.
-It is imperative that the task crew identify such items upfront in the acquisition process so that they may start purchasing activities as quickly as possible.
+Long-lead items include machinery designed and built specifically to suit the enterprise, a program for training the latest staff, etc. Manufacturing and completing such things will take as long as a year or more.
+The task crew must identify such items upfront in the acquisition process so that they may start purchasing activities as quickly as possible.

-Immediately after the deal is signed, the task crew evaluates both the contractor's productivity and his or her participation in the initiative's overall performance.
-To meet performance requirements and stay on schedule, contractors often provide high-quality goods and services.
+Immediately after the deal is signed, the task crew evaluates the contractor's productivity and participation in the initiative's overall performance.
+Contractors often provide high-quality goods and services to meet performance requirements and stay on schedule.
 A few contractors will inevitably fail to meet project expectations.
-In certain cases, project managers might use the agreement to push them to enhance their productivity, or risk fines, in order to motivate them.
-Other project managers will work with the contractor to come up with innovative strategies to increase performance and accomplish project goals.
-Contract management permits both approaches to deal with non-performing contractors, and the project team must decide which approach has the best chance of success in each circumstance.
+In certain cases, project managers might use the agreement to push them to enhance their productivity or risk fines, to motivate them.
+Other project managers will work with the contractor to develop innovative strategies to increase performance and accomplish project goals.
+Contract management permits both approaches to deal with non-performing contractors, and the project management team must decide which approach has the best chance of success in each circumstance.

 Controlling the effectiveness of contractors on a venture is equally as important as monitoring the productivity of the task crew as a whole.